BanceDev/QuakePrism/README.md

 ## Changing Source Port

 In order to allow for a fully offline functionality Quake Prism ships with Quakespasm in the templates folder.
 If you want to use a different source port with your mod/game first launch Quake Prism and make a projects directory.
 Afterwards you can replace the source port files that appear in the projects directory.
-In order to be compatible with the one click compile and run from the editor the executable must be named quake.AppImage or quake.exe depending on your operating system.
+In order to be compatible with the one click compile and run from the editor the executable must be named quake or quake.exe depending on your operating system.

 ## Releases
 - Binary builds are available from [releases](https://github.com/BanceDev/QuakePrism/releases)